Svetlana Antonyshyn, RP

 I did learn though that following the standard university-job-marriage route is not a formula for happiness.
 I did not feel accomplished by checking off all the boxes and it did not provide fulfillment.

 A few months into the marriage I ended up in Canada, leaving behind my apartment, my husband, my family and Ukraine.
 Shortly after, I fell in love with my soon-to-be second husband.
-He was a successful businessman but unbeknownst to me also a criminal.
+He was a successful businessman but unbeknownst to me also a criminal and an addict.
 We had a passionate, toxic and dysfunctional relationship that lasted 10 years.
 The ups and downs ranged from feeling on top of the world to plummeting into an abyss.

 Then, I was deported (another gift from my ex-husband), and had to finish the immigration process in Ukraine.
 This took almost a year and then came bankruptcy and divorce.